alexandersietsema/alexandersietsema.github.io/_publications/2021-pinnacles.md

 permalink: /publication/2021-pinnacles
 excerpt: 'We prove results about pinnacle sets of permutations, including a simpler bijection which counts the number of admissible pinnacle sets.'
 date: 2021-01-01
-venue: 'Submitted to Discrete Mathematics'
+venue: 'Published in Discrete Mathematics (vol. 345, iss.
+7)'
 paperurl: 'https://arxiv.org/abs/2105.10388'
 ---
 We prove results about pinnacle sets of permutations, including a simpler bijection which counts the number of admissible pinnacle sets.